dongzgh/dongzgh.github.io/journal.md

 * Searched Amazon for glasses repair kit

 * [HEXAGONMI](#hexagonmi)
-  * Discussed with Alex Chubarev about the bug #24249
+  * Discussed with Chubarev about the bug #24249
 	* Created function to unfill holes
 	* Sent email to Muhammad asking about Edit Features definitions